Learn how to make a quick and easy no sew junk journal with a rigid cover and spine.

 The cover of this no sew junk journal is made using chipboard or thick cardboard.
 The cover sections are covered with decorative paper and the spine section is covered with fabric.

 You can use any type of pages in your no sew junk journal.
 Plain pages are quick and easy to insert and then you can take your time filling in the pages with layered collages and junk journal elements.
-Or you could use printable junk journal pages which is another way to make your pages.
+Or you could use printable junk journal pages.

 Supplies